Scrabble Frequently Asked Questions

 See the Dictionary Committee page for explanations.

-As of June 2003, the "Official Long Words List", compiled from MW10 and sold only by NSA, is the sole reference for words longer than 9 letters not appearing (as inflections) in TWL98.
+As of June 2003, the "Official Long Words List", compiled from MW10, is the sole reference for words longer than 9 letters not appearing (as inflections) in TWL.
+(The printed list may available from Merriam-Webster, as with the OWL.)
 The list itself is available as a free download.

 The NSA dictionary committee created the Official Tournament and Club Word List, 2nd ed., as successor to TWL98.
 It is the the first descendant of OSPD1 to be updated using dictionaries other than Merriam-Webster's Collegiate.
 OWL2 incorporates words and their inflections from any of the current Merriam-Webster's Collegiate Dictionary (11th ed.), American Heritage College Dictionary, Random House Webster's College Dictionary and Webster's New World College Dictionary.